arkime/arkime/README.rst

 and database system.
 A simple web interface is provided for PCAP browsing, searching, and exporting.
 APIs are exposed that allow PCAP data and JSON-formatted session data to be downloaded directly.
-Simple security is implemented by using HTTPS and HTTP digest password support.
+Simple security is implemented by using HTTPS and HTTP digest password support or by using apache in front.
 Moloch is not meant to replace IDS engines but instead work along side them to store and index all the network traffic in standard PCAP format, providing fast access.
 Moloch is built to be deployed across many systems and can scale to handle multiple gigabits/sec of traffic.

 .. image:: https://raw.github.com/wiki/aol/moloch/MolochScreenShot.png
     :width: 300px